 What followed was worse.
 The matter went before the Paris Bar's fee arbitration — the Bâtonnier's own institution — which validated Teitgen's claim in full.
 The Paris Bar then effectively forbade other lawyers from representing SetNet until the disputed fees were resolved.
 SetNet was blacklisted from legal representation in Paris — by the institution whose former leader had abandoned the case.
 Fodor and investor Eric Pierson went to see Basile Ader, the Bar member then in charge of disciplinary matters, seeking help.5 None came.

-Teitgen and Puigserver then sued SetNet before the Barreau de Paris — which in France acts as the first-instance arbitration body for disputes between attorneys and clients.
-SetNet lost — because no law firm could defend them.
+The Paris Bar then sued SetNet directly.
+SetNet lost in first instance — because no law firm could defend them.
 The Bar had forbidden it.
-Fodor filed the appeal himself before the Cour d'Appel, pro se.
-The Barreau de Paris never responded.
+Fodor filed the appeal himself, pro se.
+The Paris Bar never responded.
 The appeal disappeared into silence.5

 The financial burden of changing counsel fell on Thales Martins, a common stock investor who had initially taken $500K alongside Kleidman's two Series A tranches of $500K each.
 Martins put in additional capital specifically to fund replacement lawyers — each time a new counsel was retained, the Paris Bar's machinery would force them to abandon, creating a cycle of legal paralysis that drained resources while the litigation clock ran.
 Despite the blacklisting, LMT Avocats (Christophe Héry, Jérôme Rousselle) ultimately took the case49 — the firm whose independent assessment had found 80–90% success probability.

 One final detail: HP won the French litigation but never collected.
 The Tribunal awarded HP approximately €1.5 million in fees and costs.
 HP never enforced the judgment.
-Meanwhile, SetNet's US counsel (Morgan Lewis) represented HP, and SetNet's French counsel (Weil Gotshal) represented Vivendi, SFR's parent.
-Both law firms were conflicted in the same direction — toward the defendants.
-HP won, walked away from its own judgment, and SetNet was destroyed.
-The verdict was never the point.
-The destruction was.
+A company that spent years fighting SetNet in court, represented by the same law firm that represented SetNet, won — and then walked away from its own victory.
+The judgment was never worth collecting.
+The purpose had already been served: SetNet was destroyed.

 Meanwhile: